A vibrant view of Centre Georges Pompidou, a modern art museum and cultural center in Paris, showcasing its unique architectural design

 Explore the Centre Pompidou

-Navigating Centre Pompidou : Answers to common questions
+📌 Navigating Centre Pompidou : Answers to Frequently Asked Questions

 • Washrooms: Accessible toilets are located on several floors.